 The Fort Worth, Texas-based carrier charges a high fee for unaccompanied minors, and they can't fly on American if they are under age 5.
 Unaccompanied children ages 5 through 7 are accepted on nonstop or through flights only and must be accompanied by a parent or responsible adult until they board the aircraft and the flight has left the gate.
 The child must be met at the destination by another parent or responsible adult.
 Kids flying alone ages 8 through 14 can fly on nonstop, through, or connecting flights.
 Connecting flights must be made through the carrier’s 10 hub and major airports.
-Finally, kids flying alone can’t be on flights where they must make a connection from another airline, including codeshare and OneWorld partners.
+Finally, kids flying alone can’t be on flights where they must make a connection with another airline, including codeshare and OneWorld partners.

 Delta also charges a high fee each way for unaccompanied minors.
 The Atlanta-based carrier does not allow children age 4 and under to travel alone; children ages 5 to 7 can only travel on nonstop flights, while kids ages 8 to 14 can fly on both nonstop and connecting flights.
 The program is optional for children 15 to 17 years old.
 A parent or designated accompanying adult must take an unaccompanied minor to the departure gate and remain until the flight has left the ground.
 Parents or an accompanying adult should report to the destination airport one hour before scheduled arrival to get a gate pass, and a valid ID must be presented before the child is released.

 JetBlue offers by far the most details on how it handles children flying alone.
 Children between the ages of 5 and 14 years are required to fly as unaccompanied minors for a high fee each way.
 Parents are required to fill out an unaccompanied minor form before travel and bring three copies of the document to the airport.
 The New York-based airline requires a photo ID from the person dropping off and picking up children.